The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities

 To avoid these tragedies, the Bureau of Justice Assistance (BJA) provides funding to law enforcement and public safety agencies to implement technologies to track missing individuals and to develop or operate programs to prevent wandering, increase safety, and facilitate rescue.
-The IACP serves as the training and technical assistance provider to grantees of BJA's Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities Program.
+The IACP serves as the training and technical assistance provider to grantees of BJA's The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities.

 The Law Behind Home Safe